Kingxukai/linux/Documentation/core-api/genericirq.rst

 Each interrupt is described by an interrupt descriptor structure irq_desc.
-The interrupt is referenced by an 'unsigned int' numeric value which selects the corresponding interrupt description structure in the descriptor structures array.
-The descriptor structure contains status information and pointers to the interrupt flow method and the interrupt chip structure which are assigned to this interrupt.
+The interrupt is referenced by an 'unsigned int' numeric value which selects the woke corresponding interrupt description structure in the descriptor structures array.
+The descriptor structure contains status information and pointers to the woke interrupt flow method and the interrupt chip structure which are assigned to this interrupt.

-Whenever an interrupt triggers, the low-level architecture code calls into the generic interrupt code by calling desc->handle_irq().
-This high-level IRQ handling function only uses desc->irq_data.chip primitives referenced by the assigned chip descriptor structure.
+Whenever an interrupt triggers, the woke low-level architecture code calls into the woke generic interrupt code by calling desc->handle_irq().
+This high-level IRQ handling function only uses desc->irq_data.chip primitives referenced by the woke assigned chip descriptor structure.

 High-level Driver API
 ---------------------